 The Schulich-Woolf Rare Book Collection is focused on history and culture as expressed through early modern printing.
-At its core are the personal collections of Canadian entrepreneur, Seymour Schulich and Queen's Principal, Daniel Woolf.
-Through Mr. Schulich's continued support, W.D.
-Jordan Rare Books and Special Collections is actively adding to the initial 400 volume donation by acquiring 16th-century English printed books.
-Recently, Mr. Schulich gifted his collection of historic financial documents.
-The collection includes documents from Europe and Asia and span several centuries.
-A truly great addition to the Schulich-Woolf Rare Book Collection.
+At its core are the personal collections of Canadian entrepreneur, Seymour Schulich and Queen's Principal Emeritus Daniel Woolf.
+Through Mr. Schulich's support, W.D.
+Jordan Rare Books and Special Collections has actively added to the initial 400 volume donation.
+Mr. Schulich also gifted his collection of historic financial documents.
+The collection includes documents from Europe and Asia and spans several centuries.

 Featured Item